-Scholarships and fellowships can be invaluable in shaping a career, opening doors, and providing coveted experiences that come packaged with financial support.
+Fellowships and scholarships can be invaluable in shaping a career, opening doors, and providing coveted experiences that come packaged with financial support.
 They are also deeply competitive.
 Students must have strong academics and civic engagement, awareness of the deadlines and requirements, and an understanding of which opportunities are right for them.